tomrake/config-ssl/README.md

 # CONFIG-SSL

-The  purpose of [CONFIG-SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) is to configure [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) locations of external libraries.
+The  purpose of [CONFIG-SSL] is to configure [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) locations of external libraries.

 This has repo several branches for my configutation

 ## branch twr-msys

-This branch configures [SL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) to use libleay32.dll and ssleary32.dll from msys2 64 bit distribution.
+This branch configures [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) to use libleay32.dll and ssleary32.dll from msys2 64 bit distribution.

 ## branch twr-external-store

-This branch configures [SL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) to use the latest distributed OpenSSL .dll files.
+This branch configures [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) to use the latest distributed OpenSSL .dll files.

 ## branch exp-store